 Given that we’re talking automation, it stands to reason that the starting point in identifying processes that could benefit from automation would be examining manual processes.
 This extends beyond simply looking at activities like manually keying (or re-keying data), and includes processes like manually walking pieces of paper from the office to the warehouse, and stockpiling transactions (even on a computer screen) for a person’s review before processing.
 It’s important to note that some of these steps are necessary – you would probably want to retain human review of orders held for credit problems, for example – but in many instances these bottlenecks can be alleviated with thoughtful implementation of BPA.

-I’ve found that a very useful tool for kicking off an analysis is to get employees to make two lists:
+One of the most useful tools I’ve found for kicking off an analysis is to get employees to make two lists:

 - Repetitive activities that require very little thought process or decision making, but that have to be performed regularly